 It’s like they get unofficial double doses of review just because they are in earshot.

-I try to combine the kids for anything I can other than math!
-It saves me time and everyone can soak up something at their own level of understanding.
+Except for math and our spelling program, we combine everything for the 2 oldest.
+This saves me time and everyone can soak up something at their own level of understanding.

 Combined subjects in our home: